-To date, members have more than $9.34m to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on a centralized custodian.
+To date, members have paid more than $18m to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on centralised custodians.

 How do I know my claim will be paid?

-The Claims Assessment process is designed to prevent anyone from submitting fraudulent votes.
-The claims process is battled-tested and has been used to review and approve more than $9.34m in claims to date.
+The Claim Assessment process is designed to prevent anyone from submitting fraudulent votes.
+The claims process is battled-tested and has been used to review and approve more than $18m in claims to date.

-Because members have to stake NXM to participate in the Claims Assessment process, they risk having their stake burned if they vote fraudulently.
-See the Claims Assessment section for more details on the security of the claims process.
+Because members have to stake NXM to participate in the Claim Assessment process, they risk having their stake burned if they vote fraudulently.
+See the Claim Assessment section for more details on the security of the claims process.

 When is loss of funds (in DAI or ETH) determined for a claim?

 Loss is determined at different times for different cover types: